codefenix-ConChaos/NewsDesk/README.md

 ## Instructions:

- 1. Extract the contents of the ZIP file to /sbbs/mods/
+ 1. Extract the contents of the ZIP file to /sbbs/mods (or another path of your choosing; make sure you set the path properly in the next steps that follow).

  2. Add to SCFG -> External Programs-> Online Programs (Doors):
     ```